msjones3/rickstick-pysimplegui/README.md

 ## your task
 1. Finish this game by creating a score counter.
 Once the score is 5 the game should end and a congratulations message displayed (popup)
-2. Create a leaderboard.
-Implement this using SQLite. *Hint:* you will need the user to input their name.
-The database should store their name and their final score.

 ## credits
 Thanks to [David Venturi](https://www.youtube.com/watch?v=_AedKbdMtcU) for this idea